ml-and-ds-degree/llms-and-multi-agent-orchestration/README.md

 - Reflex hot reload keeps UI changes instant; state changes in Python files rebuild automatically.
 - For faster debugging, instrument `State.answer` with logging (e.g., `print`) — Reflex pipes stdout to the console.
 - Add integration tests around `State.answer` using `pytest` + `anyio` if you need coverage for async state transitions.

+---

+## 🤖 OpenCode Setup

+We've chosen to focus on [OpenCode](https://opencode.ai/) as our primary development tool for this project.
+OpenCode is an AI coding agent for the terminal that supports **multiple LLM providers** (OpenAI, Anthropic, GitHub Copilot, Ollama, and more), making it flexible and provider-agnostic.
+This allows the team to leverage AI assistance for building features, debugging issues, and understanding the codebase without being locked into a single provider.

+### Specialized Subagents

+Two framework-expert subagents are configured in `.opencode/agent/`, both using **GitHub Copilot's non-token-consuming model** (GPT-5 mini) for extremely cost-effective assistance:

+**`@reflex-docs-expert`** – Retrieves Reflex framework documentation and best practices

+**`@pydantic-ai-expert`** – Retrieves Pydantic AI documentation and implementation guidance